z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 If we can get onto the MASTER (Tyrells) Machine at 10:29/10:30 perhaps we can get a connection from the slave machine (via rwwwshell).
 If so, the BIN file on their may be quite Easter Eggy

 Also the video distortion at 35:31 seems highly suspect

-r/inside_e_corp This is Insane..
-IS this the hidden thing Sam E was talking about?
-It would make sense, considering so much of Reddit was focused on the previous ARGS and never noticed that there was an e-corp subreddit all along!
-This thing is crazy, all made two years ago, which shows us how deeply they've thought about this story and it's main events.
-Two other crazy bits here 1) the subreddit also references another one called "Real Mystery Spot" which hints at parallel dimension stuff..
-Which was one of the fan-theories.
-Also if We as fans found this two years ago, we would have been getting a glimpse of the future, also fueling the time travel theories.
-This is weird.
-I will say more about it in their own sections.

 There is a sign basically saying LOOK AT ME it says **NOTICE - Building under 24 hour surveillance**